MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L06_Bulk_Delete.md

 ## Exercise 1 – Bulk Delete

-In this exercise, you will create a bulk deletion operation that will delete all milestone rows with a completion date older than 12 months, this operation will run every month.
+In this exercise, you will create a bulk deletion operation that will delete all milestone rows with a completion date older than 12 months.
+You want this operation to run every month.

-> NOTE: This practice lab is optional.

 ### Task 1.1 – Create Bulk Delete Operation